donnykurnia/fetch-csv/README.md

 -   Semicolon
 -   Tabulation

-## Supported text qualifier

-The 'Fetch CSV' Community Connector supports the following text qualifier:

--   No text qualifier
--   Simple quote
--   Double quote

 ## Deploy the connector

 You can deploy the connector yourself in your own project.

--   Follow the [deployment guide](../deploy.md) for Datastudio Community Connectors.
+-   Follow the [deployment guide](https://developers.google.com/looker-studio/connector/deploy) for Datastudio Community Connectors.
 Be sure to copy all files.